Skip to main content

 How do I appeal my property tax in Lanier County?

-File a PT-311A with the Lanier County Board of Assessors at 56 West Main St., Lakeland, GA 31635 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Lanier County Board of Assessors at 56 West Main St., Lakeland, GA 31635, within 45 days of your notice date.
+Miss that window by a day and Lakeland-area owners forfeit the whole year.

 What evidence wins a Lanier County property tax appeal?